 Wedding Videographers: Bottlebrush Films

-These two characters wouldn’t look out of place on the character-rack of Tarantinos writing-room.
+Some of the more unique wedding videography Melbourne has on offer, these two characters wouldn’t look out of place on the character-rack of Tarantinos writing-room.
 But luckily for us (you), we instead get them all to ourselves.
 Master crafts-folk and hilarious to boot, Bottlebrush Films are the power couple to end all power couples.
 Or if not end them – ride with them on a unicorn into an alternate galaxy.
 Etc. Whatever.
 Just go follow these two on Tik Tok.
 Now.

 Melbourne Wedding Videographer: Humdrum Films

 The most debonair, dashing craftsmen in the game.
 Jared, Jacob, and their impossibly perfect haircuts swoon around weddings carefully out of the way, with a look of curiosity on their face that you later realise has translated into the most impossibly unique way of seeing what’s in front of them.
 Small wonder they are quite literally flown around the entire planet filming love across all cultures, because no-one else beats to their drum.

 Wedding Videographer: Nathan Kaso